 This sounds true during the Joseon Dynasty when women’s existence is limited to obliging towards inherited responsibilities i.e. training to become a noblewoman, keeping the household, etc.

 In Rookie Historian Goo Hae-Ryung, it’s the most obvious element that plays a pivotal role in the story.
 Hae-Ryung, a young, feisty noblewoman, fails to appreciate the norms and does otherwise.

 Instead of getting married at a standard age, she pursues to see her life purpose.
 Even when she’s already 26 years old, too old to get married.

-“I wanted to be useful,” Hae-Ryung said in one of the episodes with a clear depiction of her determination to become someone, a woman, can play a big role in justifying the wrongs and change the world in her ways.
+“I wanted to be useful,” Hae-Ryung said in one of the episodes with a clear depiction of her determination to become someone, a woman, who can play a big role in justifying the wrongs and changing the world in her ways.

-Her existence itself becomes influential towards the story.
+Her existence itself becomes influential in the story.
 Her strong beliefs, together with the other 3 female historians, proved that women can do something great aside from mastering the household duties.

 Women aren’t weak but strong.
 Like men, they can do anything as they’re equal and of the same species.
 Men and women are humans.
 None of them is greater.

 The men’s physical strength doesn’t measure enough if this is what society intends to justify.
 Women may not be able to lift heavy things but they are capable of doing bigger things with lesser effort.

 They don’t need to be physically mighty but mentally, they are.
 So, the point of Rookie Historian Goo Hae-Ryung is that women shouldn’t be silenced simply because they’re born to become someone’s wife and mother.